Skip to main content

 (6) The date or dates on which the alleged discrimination occurred.

-(D) What shall happen when the individual is unable to put the complaint in writing?
+(D) What happens when the individual is unable to put the complaint in writing?

-When an individual makes allegations verbally and is unable or is reluctant to put the allegations in writing, the person to whom the allegations are made shall document the complaint in writing.
-Every effort shall be made by the individual accepting the complaint to have the individual filing the complaint provide the information listed in paragraph (C) of this rule.
+When an individual makes allegations verbally and is unable or is reluctant to put the allegations in writing, the person to whom the allegations are made is to document the complaint in writing.
+Every effort is to be made by the individual accepting the complaint to have the individual filing the complaint provide the information listed in paragraph (C) of this rule.

 (E) Is there a deadline for filing a complaint?

-A complaint must be filed no later than one hundred eighty days from the date of the alleged discrimination; however, the time for filing may be extended by the United States secretary of agriculture.
+A complaint is to be filed no later than one hundred eighty days from the date of the alleged discrimination; however, the time for filing may be extended by the United States secretary of agriculture.

 County agencies are to: